Ch'ŏnmin: Exceptions

 In all the history of the Joseon Dynasty there are only a few extraordinary examples of a ch'ŏnmin who overcame their class status.

 Royal Noble Consort Sukbin Choe gained the highest rank of a royal noble consort in Joseon, just one step under the Queen.
 Choe, the mother of King Yeongjo, originally entered the Palace as a musuri or a slave-girl.
 Due to his mother's humble origins, Yeongjo suffered multiple attempts on his life when he was named Crown Prince during the reign of his half brother.
 Although he was adopted by Queen Inwon and was under her protection, many nobles were against a low-born prince ruling the country as king.

 Jang Geum (fl. early 16th century), originally an uinyŏ of the ch'ŏnmin class, became the first female Royal Physician in Korean history.
 According to the Annals of the Joseon Dynasty King Jungjong recognized Jang Geum's medical knowledge and entrusted her the royal care of all royal family members.
-King Jungjong promoted Jang Geum to become the third highest-ranking officer in the Court, and she was granted the use of Dae (which means "great" in Korean) before her first name.
+King Jungjong promoted Jang Geum to become the third highest-ranking officer in the Court, and she was granted the use of dae before her first name.